c2mon/c2mon/docs/docs/overview/class-device-property.md

+---
+layout:   post
-# Class/Device/Property
+title:    Class/Device/Property

-This concept provides a different, more object-oriented way of structuring monitoring data coming from C2MON DAQs.
+Summary:  This concept provides a different, more object-oriented way of structuring monitoring data coming from C2MON DAQs.
 ---

 The Process/Equipment structure is the original concept within C2MON, and has existed from the very beginning.